Erriez/pyside6-nuitka-deployment/README.md

 # Pyside6 Deployment Test

-This is a Pyside6 test project using Nuitka build for Windows and linux with Github Actions.
+This is a Pyside6 example project using Nuitka build for Windows and linux with Github Actions.
 Other operating systems are not supported by the developer of this repository.

 ![Pyside6 app screenshot](screenshots/app-screenshot.png)

 Qt recommends [Nuitka](https://doc.qt.io/qtforpython-6/deployment/deployment-nuitka.html)
-to create Pyside6 executables for Windows and Linux.
+or [Pyinstaller](https://pyinstaller.org/en/stable/) to create Pyside6 executables for Windows and Linux.

 ## Download executables from Github Actions

 Visit [Actions](https://github.com/Erriez/pyside6-nuitka-test/actions), open
 a build and download `Linux Build` or `Windows Build` under `Artifacts`.

-## Build executable
+## Build executable manually

 ```bash
 # Clone project